miku86/react-beginners/README.md

 ## Download

 - if you do know how to use git: `git clone git@github.com:miku86-workshops/react-beginners.git`
-- if you do _not_ know how to use git: [zip](https://github.com/miku86-workshops/react-beginners/archive/master.zip)
+- if you do _not_ know how to use git: [click here to download](https://github.com/miku86-workshops/react-beginners/archive/master.zip)

 ---